mojaloop/ml-perf-characterization/istio+ory/20240522/S4/README.md

 ## Observations
 ### Oathkeeper and Keto
-- Further investigation of the errors in S1 revealed that Oathkeeper was failing a lot of its requests because of inability to open more ephemeral client ports to Keto due to the high volume of requests.
-By scalin gup Oathkeeper, more ports are made available from the new container hosts.
-This setup resulted in low error rate and better throughput.
+- Further investigation of the errors in S1 revealed that Oathkeeper was failing a substantial number of its requests because of inability to open new ephemeral client ports to Keto due to the high volume of requests.
+By scaling up Oathkeeper, more ports are made available from the new container hosts.
+This setup resulted in lower error rate and better throughput.

 ### Istio gateway
 - About 0.0068% of requests to the gateway's quotes endpoint failed.
 This is below the threshold of 0.01%.